Art by J. K. Phillips

 Some of my digital art looks like a photo but I have created it using software that allows settings for shapes and colours to be manipulated and photos and images to be added as overlays to terrains that I create.
 I use Photoshop, 3ds Max, Terra Painter, and Terragen to create 2d and 3d environments.

-As a child I loved making Art.
-My preschool teacher told me I had spent a lot of time painting and needed to do something else!
-When I was about 7 I asked my mother for an easel for Christmas.
-My mother bought me a blackborad easel.
-I had meant a painting easel!
 I entered competitions and won prizes for my work and had some published in news papers.
 In 1969 I moved from New Zealand to Australia where the landscape made a deep impression on me.
 While in Australia I was recognized as a gifted artist, achieving the highest possible marks for the state Art exams and with the encouragement of my high school art teacher began a junior art group.
 Much of my spare time was spent in reading all the art books in the library and making art works.
-At the age of 17 I returned to New Zealand where I completed 3 years at Teachers College majoring in Art and Maths and eventually gained a degree in Education for which I was awarded the title of Massey Scholar for graduating in the top 5%.
+At the age of 17 I returned to New Zealand where I completed 3 years at Teachers College majoring in Art and eventually gained a degree in Education for which I was awarded the title of Massey Scholar for graduating in the top 5%.

 © J. K. Phillips Disclaimer